 Talk it over

 Talking about your concerns and fears may help.
-You might be able to see your problem more clearly when you tell someone about it.
-You may find new ways of dealing with your concerns when you share your feelings and fears, rather than bottling them up.
+You might be able to see your problem more clearly and find new ways of coping when you share your feelings, rather than bottling them up.

 Each person will have different needs for support.
 Some may want information on practical support or treatment options and coping with side effects.
-Other people find it helpful being with others who have been through cancer and talking about how they feel.
+Other people find it helpful being with others who have been through similar experiences.

 There are many ways to connect with others for mutual support.
 These include: